XiaoMi/mace/docs/user_guide/advanced_usage.rst

 Advanced Usage
 ==============

-There are two common advanced use cases: 1. convert model to CPP code.
+There are two common advanced use cases: 1. convert a model to CPP code.
 2. tuning for specific SOC if use GPU.

 * **Convert model(s) to CPP code**